ropensci/roweb3/content/blog/2022-12-06-save-ggplot2-targets/index.md

 ```

 ```
-921.75 kB
+912.54 kB
 ```

 We observe that the `complex_plot` is larger in size than `simple_plot`!
 This seems very surprising as we haven't changed a line of the plotting code *per se*.
 So what is happening here?
-Well the issue comes from the way ggplot2 works: it doesn't save the graphical plots in themselves, it saves their **environment** and generates the plot only when called from this saved environment (see [this GitHub issue](https://github.com/tidyverse/ggplot2/issues/4056) for example).
+Well the issue comes from the way ggplot2 works: it doesn't save the graphical plots in themselves, it saves their **environments** and generates the plots only when called from this saved environment (see [this GitHub issue](https://github.com/tidyverse/ggplot2/issues/4056) for example).
 If you're not familiar with the concept of environment, don't worry!
 It's a rather hard concept to grasp (and I'm not even sure I do understand it).
 If you want to know more about it you can read the [dedicated chapter](https://adv-r.hadley.nz/environments.html) in [Advanced R](https://adv-r.hadley.nz/).

-If we simplify the concept, the `ggplot()` function saves the plotting function in themselves **plus** all of the object lying around where it's called, because they may be useful for the plot (which one are actually useful ggplot2 can't tell because remember that the plot is only really rendered when called).
+If we simplify the concept, the `ggplot()` function saves the plotting functions themselves **plus** all of the objects lying around where it's called, because they may be useful for the plot (which ones are actually useful, ggplot2 doesn't know yet; remember that the plot is only really rendered when called).
 Because targets saves the entire object it also saves its entire environment.
 This problem was [also](https://github.com/ropensci/drake/issues/882) [known](https://github.com/ropensci/drake/issues/1258) with targets' predecessor [drake](https://docs.ropensci.org/drake).

 In our workflow example above, the size difference between both objects isn't much, so it does not change the performance of the plot nor the total size taken by the saved targets workflow.
-However, with a real life example with many complex objects and many intermediate computations in the plotting function, it can increase loading and plotting times dramatically.
+However, with a real life example including many complex objects and several intermediate computations in the plotting function, it can increase loading and plotting times dramatically.
 So we need to think about solutions to circumvent the issue.